fusioncharts/dev_centre_docs/chart-guide/standard-charts/treemap.md

 }
 ```

-The tree map will look like as shown in the image below:
+The treemap will look like as shown in the image below:

 {% embed_all standard-charts-treemap-example-8.js %}